 When describing your skills, don’t forget to include those “soft skills” too.
 People-related skills, management capabilities, and similar non-specific skills matter.
 After all, employers don’t hire skill sets; they hire people.
 And that means they need to take a measure of your entire range of abilities.

 You might not think that your volunteer work matters, but you’d be wrong.
 This is especially true for job-seekers with limited experience, but it applies to everyone.
 If you have volunteer experience that has provided you with skills that you can apply to the job you’re seeking, include that experience.

-One of the top 50 resume dos and don’ts involves making a master resume that includes all your skills and experiences.
+One of the top 50 resume dos and don’ts involves making a comprehensive, flexible resume that includes all your skills and experiences.
 Use that as your basic template for any resume submission, and modify it for each new job search.

 You will need to tailor your master resume whenever you’re applying for a job.
 Move sections around as needed, and work to showcase the skills needed for that position.
 Check out our great post on tailoring a resume to learn more about this process: How to Tailor Your Resume to Different Positions.

 Part of tailoring your resume involves highlighting the most relevant experience and removing irrelevant material.
 Your goal should be to focus on skills and experiences that directly relate to the job at hand.
 That will help the hiring manager to see you as the ideal candidate for the job.